xamfoo/blazer-react/package/README.md

 ## Contributing

 - Feel free to raise any issues in the repo
-- Fork and send in pull requests
+- Fork and send in your pull requests

+## Future Work

+- Consider adding lifecycle methods componentWillUpdate, componentDidUpdate, shouldComponentUpdate, componentWillReceiveProps